KULeuven-MICAS/zigzag/lab6/README.md

     >
     > 64KB/access is not realistic.
 To change it to 128 bit/access, you need to set `r_bw: 128, w_bw: 128` for dram in `accelerator.yaml`.
     >
-    > After rerunning the simulation, the throughput drops, as now the dram bandwidth is insufficient to transfer all operands in time.
+    > After rerunning the simulation, the throughput slightly drops (from 0.073 TOP/s to 0.072 TOP/s), as now the dram bandwidth is insufficient to transfer all operands in time.
     >
     > </details>